whopperdk/gnosispay-dashboard-extension/README.md

 ### Enhanced Transactions list
 - Displays MCC code next to transactions
 - With emojis shows if they earn cashback
+- CSV exporter by clicking the csv icon

 ### Spending Analysis
 - Monthly breakdown by category